 There’s a need for the material to contract after being extruded

 if it is going to have any hope of aiding the next layer of the print.

-thick layer heights are necessary, so is avoiding sharp curves in your designs.
+Thick layer heights are necessary, as is avoiding sharp curves in your designs.

-Any hobbyist in the hacker and maker space will maybe need this tip and someday might find themselves consulting this video.
+Any hobbyist in the hacker and maker space will maybe need this tip, and someday they might find themselves consulting this video.